 1. What is Fieldwork?

 Fieldwork is the clinical experience students must complete prior to graduation.
-It is an opportunity to work with an OT or OTA to demonstrate hands on competency in the coursework you have completed online and in skills labs.
-This is done through two different kinds of fieldwork experiences; Level I fieldwork, which introduces students to practice areas and Level II fieldwork, which prepares students to work like an entry level OTA.
+It is an opportunity to work with an OT or OTA to demonstrate hands-on competency in the coursework you have completed online and in skills labs.
+This is done through two different kinds of fieldwork experiences; Level I fieldwork, which introduces students to practice areas, and Level II fieldwork, which prepares students to work as an entry-level OTA.

 2. What is an Academic Fieldwork Coordinator?

 The academic fieldwork coordinator is the faculty member who will work with students to set up their fieldwork placements and run the courses associated with fieldwork.

 The fieldwork educator is the OT or OTA who will supervise students during fieldwork Level I and Level II.
 They are responsible for completing students’ fieldwork evaluations which determine if they pass the fieldwork courses.
 Fieldwork educators are also called clinical instructors at some sites.

 Level I fieldwork is comprised of two 3-day experiences that are completed in a small group format (3-6 students) during the second half of the second semester.
 Students will gain experience with a variety of populations that may include aging, developmental disabilities pediatrics, physical disabilities, and mental health.

 Once students have completed all of their coursework and labs, they will be scheduled into the Level II fieldwork experiences.
 This occurs during the fourth semester of the Online OTA program.
 Level II includes two 8-week, full-time experiences.